heerkubadia/Computer-and-Network-Security---Bank-Atm-Model/README.md

 Follow these steps to configure the ATM-Bank model:

-1. Download the Build Folder: This folder contains the Makefile for macOS and Ubuntu, the C++ codes for the ATM and Bank, and a requirements folder with necessary files to run the codes successfully.
+1. Download the Build Folder: This folder contains the Makefile for macOS and Ubuntu, the C++ codes for the ATM and Bank, and a requirements folder with the necessary files to run the codes successfully.
 2. Compile the Code: Use the Makefile to compile atm_final and bank_final to create the executable files atm and bank, respectively.
 3. Configure Server IP: Store the IP address of the machine running the Bank in server_ip.txt.
 Ensure that port 8080 is available for the Bank to operate.
 4. Run the Bank: Start the Bank executable with the command: ./bank
 5. This will generate an authentication key, which will be stored in bank_auth_file.txt.
-Copy this key and paste it into atm_auth_file.txt (assumption - this communication/exhange is considered secure).
+Copy this key and paste it into atm_auth_file.txt (assumption - this communication/exchange is considered secure).
 6. Run the ATM: Now, execute the ATM with the command: ./atm

 Voila!
 You are now in the ATM interface, ready to use the ATM-Bank model.